juanfran/posts/js/ts-refactor/ts-refactor-en.md

 [Complete code](https://github.com/juanfran/posts/blob/master/js/ts-refactor/example/example4.ts)

-### Conclusiones
+### Conclusions

-With `ts-morph` you can see that it no longer matters how many changes we have to do in a refactor, thanks to being able to program those changes we will save hours / days of repetitive work.
+With `ts-morph` you can see that it no longer matters how many changes we have to do in a refactor.
+Thanks to being able to program those changes we will save hours / days of repetitive work.
 Mastering it is definitely worth it.

 Also, although we have not seen it in the examples, we can analyze the code to create our own linters.